makra89/Visual-Odometry-Cpp/README.md

 It would be rather straightforward to use opencv and just connect the provided functionality to some kind of visual odometry pipeline.
 What I rather try to do:

-- Create a visual odometry pipeline from scratch (see below) extracting poses from monocular camera images
+- Creating a visual odometry pipeline from scratch (see below) extracting poses from monocular camera images
 - Implementing all major algorithms (like feature detection, description,..) myself
 - Using only utility functions and structs from opencv.
 For me also things like SVD count as such.
--.......
+- Having fun, so please pardon the lack of testing and documentation.
+I do enough of this at work.
+- .......
 And finally hop on the open-source train ;)

 The goal is not to create yet another visual odometry pipeline that can easily be used by everyone.
 There exist multiple sophisticated open-source projects for this.
 But maybe this project helps someone understanding visual odometry.

+What I

 # Current functionality